 The chart is a companion to the Beaulieu Tools; the questions in the Beaulieu Assessment are embedded in the chart.
-This chart adapts “The Stages of Consent Culture for Dance Communities” chart, created by Megan Emerson and the Portland Country Dance Community.
+This chart adapts, with permission, “The Stages of Consent Culture for Dance Communities” chart created by Megan Emerson and the Portland Country Dance Community.
 I adapted the chart specifically for contact improvisation groups, but the concepts apply to other groups in which people voluntarily participate, especially those in which people risk vulnerability.

 In what developmental stage is your group?

 The main difference between rape culture and consent culture is a pivot between prioritizing individual freedom to prioritizing community care in safer brave space: a question that the Beaulieu Test is designed to address.

 Groups in the first two stages—ignoring and reacting—value individual freedom first and foremost.
 They are in rape culture.